 How Cell Phone Signal Strength Should Be Measured

-While the number of bars on your cell phone is a decent way of measuring signal strength.
-It’s actually subjective.
+While the number of bars on your cell phone is a decent way to check signal strength, it’s actually subjective across phones, with no established standard.

 There’s no industry standard.
 It’s up to the cell phone manufacturers to decide how much is 1, 2, 3, 4 or full bars on their phone.
 Multiplied by the number of carriers, that’s a lot of confusion.
 Even the difference between 4G and LTE is not well known.